georgeokez/Password-Generator/README.md

 # Password-Generator
-A service that generates strong passwords
+A service that generates strong secure passwords